2021-2022 Undergraduate & Graduate Catalog

 If you completed an initial teaching certificate at a Michigan Institution of Higher Education after 1985, your coursework likely already meets the reading methods requirement.

-If you completed your initial teaching certificate out of state, please verify that the reading methods requirement has been met by your previous coursework with the GVSU Teacher Certification Officer in the College of Education Student Information and Services Center.
+If you completed your initial teaching certificate out of state, please verify that the reading methods requirement has been met by your previous coursework with the GVSU Teacher Certification Officer in the College of Education and Community Innovation Student Information and Services Center.

 Completion of the reading methods and the reading diagnostics requirements are necessary to obtain a Professional Teaching Certificate.